 Carbonate reduction may be performed in a couple of ways.
-Carbonates can be lowered to the 50-150 ppm level by two methods, boiling or dilution.
+Carbonate levels can be lowered to the 50-150 ppm range by two methods, boiling or dilution.
 The problem with boiling is that it can only remove the temporary hardness (which is the lesser of the total alkalinity and CaCO3 or the total hardness as CaCO3).

 - Add 1 teaspoon of chalk (calcium carbonate) for each 5 gallons of brewing water to be treated.